-Criteria for determining whether an activity addresses one or more objectives are provided at 24 CFR 570.208:
+Criteria for determining whether an activity addresses one or more objectives are provided at 24 CFR target population;

-(c) Describe the measurable outcomes that will be realized as a result of implementing each activity (by the end of the grant period) will have or expect to have on the target population;
+(c) Describe the measurable impact that implementing each activity (by the end of the grant period) will have on the

 (d) Identify the major tasks required (in sequential order) to successfully implement and complete each proposed project activity.
-Include the target completion dates for these tasks (in 6 month intervals, up to 36 months);
+Include target completion dates for each task (in 6 month intervals, up to thirty-six (36) months); and

-(e) Identify key staff, as described in Factor 1, who will be responsible and accountable for completing each task; and
+(e) Identify the key staff, as described in Factor 1, who will be responsible and accountable for completing each task.